pbarrett520/pbarrett520.github.io/_portfolio/ternary-sentiment.md

         return (sentiment_labels[2], predicted_score)

 ```
 I won't bother to show the whole notebook containing this spiral into insanity, as it didn't work and was ultimately a waste of my time.
-But basically, the idea was to use a binary classifier, run it on the data set, take the confidence values it returns, and either use the average of the confidence values as a threshold to identify a neutral text, or use use a minimum and maximum threshold to classify a "neutral" text.
+But basically, the idea was to use a binary classifier, run it on the data set, take the confidence values it returns, and either use the average of the confidence values as a threshold to identify a neutral text, or use a minimum and maximum threshold to classify a "neutral" text.
 A fatal flaw in this approach is my false belief that there were neutral movie reviews in the data set, which was not the case.
 That's what I get for reading the directions once a month ago then never looking again.
 Despite this method not working, I felt compelled to mention it, since I spent most of my time one it, fruitlessly.

 ## The Approach That *Did* Work